TheLostHomeyAppRepositories/nl.aartse.duco/README.md

 # DUCO

-Adds support for DUCO devices.
+Adds support for DUCO devices with a Connectivity Board (v1 and v2) or a Communication Print.